Marine fuel system and gasoline rules have changed;

 Shelf Life

-When using E10 ethanol alcohol fuels, special precautions are necessary with marine engines,
+When using E10 ethanol alcohol fuels, special precautions are necessary with marine engines because:

 - E10 and E85 ethanol blend fuels have an affinity to absorb amazing amounts of water, very quickly, compared to conventional non-alcohol gasoline.